 Three scenes are not directed by Stephen Chow.
-One, the fight that reveals the three Pig Stye Masters, is directed by Sammo Hung Kam-Bo.
-The "Burly Brawl" parody where the One fights the thousand men in black suits, and the fight in the night, where the three masters face the two musicians were directed by Woo-ping Yuen.
+The fight that reveals the three Pig Stye Masters is directed by Sammo Kam-Bo Hung.
+The "Burly Brawl" parody, where the One fights the thousand men in black suits, and the fight in the night, where the three masters face the two musicians, were directed by Woo-Ping Yuen.

-The name "Pig Sty Alley" (Zhu Long Cheng Zhai) is a play on the Chinese name for the Walled City of Kowloon (Jiu Long Cheng Zhai), a Chinese ex-clave in Hong Kong for much of the 20th Century, and well-known as a breeding ground of crime, slums and disorder.
+The name "Pig Sty Alley" is a play on the Chinese name for the Walled City of Kowloon.
+It was a Chinese exclave in Hong Kong, and for much of the 20th century it was well-known as a breeding ground of crime, slums, and disorder.
 It was torn down in 1993.

-The names of the Landlord and Landlady that they announce to the Beast are "Yang Guo" and "The Little Dragon Maiden" in the original Chinese, which is a joke nod to Louis Cha's famous novel "Return of the Condor Heroes" that has been adapted many times for television and film.
-Part of the joke is that unlike the Landlord, the original Yang Guo was a handsome youth, and unlike the Landlady, the original "Little Dragon Maiden" was a beautiful, rarefied young woman.
+The Landlord and Landlady announce to the Beast that their names are "Yang Guo" and "The Little Dragon Maiden" in the original Chinese, which is a joke nod to Louis Cha's famous novel "Return of the Condor Heroes", adapted many times for television and film.
+Unlike the Landlord, the original Yang Guo was a handsome youth, and unlike the Landlady, the original "Little Dragon Maiden" was a beautiful young woman.